Lemon-Chad/jpizza-docs/source/libs.md

 ### Serialization

 - `readSerial<dir>` : Reads and deserializes a stored JPizza object in the specified file and returns the object.
 - `writeSerial<dir, value>` : Serializes the given value and stores it at the given path.
+If the value is a bytearray, the bytes will be written to the file.
 If the file does not exist, it will be created.
 Returns true if the file had to be created, false otherwise.

 ## HTTPx